makccr/wallpapers/readme.md

 6. **Cyberpunk**: I have a new category for some cyberpunk style wallpapers.
 It's pretty self-explanatory.

+7. **Places**: There is a another new category now: Places.
+It's images of nice places in the world, or landmarks, or anything of that sort.
+There are some really great shots in here.

 ## Tech Specs
 All of these images use the JPG format, spelled as ``.jpg``, not ``.jpeg`` for consistency.
 This is just to save on the file size.
 I find that I don't usually notice the difference between a JPG and a PNG or other higher quality image format (in the context of a wallpaper), and JPG files have significantly smaller file size; so I hope you see what I'm getting at.